 Do you want to be rich or have the freedom to live like the rich?
 This is how you value your time and freedom over money.
 But don’t worry, you can still have both if you want.
-The first thing to realize is that retirement plans generally suck unless your life’s goal is to work away the best years of your life, only to eventually live the worst years in freedom.
+First, retirement plans generally suck unless your life’s goal is to work away the best years of your life, only to live the worst years in freedom eventually.
 That’s old, rich thinking.
 Who wants to wait that long to start living?

-The ”4-Hour Work Week” book is the best choice for you to live a paradise life.
-The book showed me that it is possible to work and travel the world simultaneously, even if you’re in college.
+The “4-Hour Work Week” book is the best choice for you to live a paradise life.
+The book showed me that working and traveling the world simultaneously is possible, even if you’re in college.
 It’s written by Tim Ferris, one of the biggest mentors in the USA.

 10 Tips From 4 Hour Work Week Book

 This book is about escaping the 9 to 5, living anywhere, and joining the new rich.
 In our society, the plan is to get educated for the first 20 years of your life, work the next 40 years, and then retire and live the good life for the next 20 years.
 That’s the deferred life plan.

 So you work hard right now for some later date to kick back and live once we have the money.
 In this book, Tim argues many things.